romnn/microgpusim/WIP.md

     - asynchronously push into file (unordered)

+  - DONE: try using native threads and barriers for core simulation
   - DONE: pipelined simd function unit should not implement simd function unit
   - DONE: get rid of global cycle mutex
   - DONE: lint